reTHINK-project/dev-runtime-nodejs/README.md

 ####``Context App Sandbox:``
 - Deployed directly in Runtime Node or in an isolated sandbox( labeled ``Service Application``)
-- It's used to load and activate Hyperties
+- Used to load and activate Hyperties

 ###2.2  Hyperty running in same context as the Runtime Node:
 <p align="justify">In order to be able to develop and manipulate hyperty instace.
 The Runtime Node allows implementing hyperty Context Sandbox (is faux sandbox, just JavaScript module) in the same context as the Runtime.Likewise,the runtime browser, where hyperties app are loaded and then executed in the same context as the Runtime.
 Accordingly, the developers/users can interact directly from the Runtime with hyperties' instances.</p>